B-Lang-org/bsc/README.md

 ### Install the Haskell compiler (GHC)

-You will need the standard Haskell compiler `ghc` which is available for Linux, MacOS and Windows, along with some additional Haskell libraries.
+You will need the standard Haskell compiler `ghc` which is available for Linux, macOS and Windows, along with some additional Haskell libraries.
 These are available as standard packages in most Linux distributions.
 For example, on Debian and Ubuntu systems, you can say: